gcalderone/GModelFit.jl/docs/src/index.md

 dom  = Domain(x)
 data = Measures(dom, meas, unc)

-# Create a model using an explicit mathematical expression, and provide the
+# Create a model using an explicit mathematical expression, provide the domain
-# initial guess values:
+# for evaluation and the guess parameter values:
 model = Model(@fd (x, a2=1, a1=1, a0=5) -> (a2 .* x.^2  .+  a1 .* x  .+  a0))

 # Fit model to the data
-bestfit, fsumm = fit(model, data)
+bestfit, fsumm = fit(data, model)
 nothing # hide
 ```